Dentures St. Louis

-Removable partial dentures usually consist of replacement teeth attached to pink or gum-colored plastic bases, which are connected by metal framework.
+Removable partial dentures usually consist of replacement teeth attached to pink or gum-colored plastic bases, which are connected by a metal framework.
 Removable partial dentures attach to your natural teeth with metal clasps or devices called precision attachments.
 Precision attachments are generally more esthetic than metal clasps and are nearly invisible.
-Crowns on your natural teeth may improve the fit of a removable partial denture and they are usually required with attachments.
+Crowns on your natural teeth may improve the fit of a removable partial denture, and they are usually required with attachments.
 Partials with precision attachments generally cost more than those with metal clasps.

 How are Dentures Made?

 The denture process takes about one month and five appointments: the initial diagnosis is made; an impression and a wax bite are made to determine vertical dimensions and proper jaw position; a “try-in” is placed to assure proper color, shape, and fit; and the patient`s final denture is placed, following any minor adjustments.

 First, an impression of your jaw is made using special materials.
 In addition, measurements are made to show how your jaws relate to one another and how much space is between them (bite relationship).
 The color or shade of your natural teeth will also be determined.
 The impression, bite, and shade are given to the dental laboratory so a denture can be custom-made for your mouth.

 The dental laboratory makes a mold or model of your jaw, places the teeth in a wax base, and carves the wax to the exact form wanted in the finished denture.
 Usually, a “wax try-in” of the denture will be done at the dentist`s office so any adjustments can be done before the denture is completed.

 The denture is completed at the dental laboratory using the “lost wax” technique.
 A mold of the wax-up denture is made, the wax is removed, and the remaining space is filled with pink plastic in dough form.
 The mold is then heated to harden the plastic.
 The denture is then polished and ready for wear.